 i.
 Significantly, David calls the temple a house of rest.
 “As in the case of God’s sabbath rest at creation (Genesis 2:1-3), God’s rest represents the completion of his work.
 The idea of rest was so significant for the temple that even though David’s role as a ‘man of war’ was a vital part of the temple preparations in creating the necessary conditions for the work, it disqualified him from building the temple himself.
 Only Solomon, the ‘man of rest’ (22:9), was sufficiently fitted for the task.”
 (Selman)

 c.
-He has chose my son Solomon to sit on the throne: This was a significant event because there had never been a hereditary monarchy in Israel before.
-Saul, the previous King of Israel, was not succeeded by any son of his.
+He has chosen my son Solomon to sit on the throne: This was a significant event because there had never been a hereditary monarchy in Israel before.
+Saul, the previous king of Israel, was not succeeded by any son of his.

 d.
-Moreover I will establish his kingdom forever: God promised that if the royal descendents of David remained obedient, the Lord would protect their throne and the kingdom of Israel, and there would always be a descendent of David reigning over Israel.
+Moreover I will establish his kingdom forever: God promised that if the royal descendants of David remained obedient, the LORD would protect their throne and the kingdom of Israel, and there would always be a descendant of David reigning over Israel.

 · They were exhorted to be careful, in the sense that they had to regard this responsibility as important and worthy of attention.

 · They were exhorted to seek out the commandments of God, searching the Scriptures diligently.

 · They were exhorted to seek out all the commandments, and not compromise by focusing on a few favored commandments.

 “As for you, my son Solomon, know the God of your father, and serve Him with a loyal heart and with a willing mind; for the LORD searches all hearts and understands all the intent of the thoughts.
 If you seek Him, He will be found by you; but if you forsake Him, He will cast you off forever.
 Consider now, for the LORD has chosen you to build a house for the sanctuary; be strong, and do it.”